Yandex Cloud

 Terraform

-1. Create a source endpoint of the PostgreSQL type and specify the cluster connection parameters in it:
+1. Create a PostgreSQL-type source endpoint with the following cluster connection settings:

 • Installation type: Managed Service for PostgreSQL cluster.